algolia/docsearch/docs/src/faq.md

 The DocSearch scraper follows [the recommended atomic-reindexing strategy][10].
 It creates a brand new temporary index to populate the data scraped from your website.
-When successful, the crawl overwites the old index defined in your configuration with the key `index_name`.
+When successful, the crawl overwrite the old index defined in your configuration with the key `index_name`.

 ## Why aren't my pages indexed?